-Note: This post contains affiliate links to products and services we love and recommend.
-If you purchase anything through these links, we may receive a small commission (at no additional cost to you)!
-Thanks for supporting the blog in this way.
+Note: This post contains affiliate links.
+If you purchase anything through these links, we may receive a small commission (at no additional cost to you).
+Thanks for supporting the blog in this way!

 Where to Stay on the North Shore

 Turtle Bay Resort | There are very few hotels on the North Shore, largely in part to a strong push back from locals against tourism development.
 One of the only traditional hotel options you’ll find is at Turtle Bay, an upscale resort with two 18-hole golf courses, tons of outdoor activities for families, and the perfect location on a peninsula that juts out into the Pacific Ocean.

 Compare Prices at Hotels.com | Agoda | Booking.com

 Airbnb | For the more budget-minded traveler, options for accommodations will be more along the lines of private rentals and hostels.
 I’m not saying you have to sacrifice quality here, but booking well in advance will ensure you have decent options.
 We rented a private room in an adorable bungalow near Sunset Beach and our host couldn’t have been nicer, sending us tons of recommendations and hidden spots to check out.